 Associate Vice President

-Areas of expertise: Oceans Programs, renewing fisheries, catch shares
+Areas of expertise: Renewing fisheries, catch shares, strategic planning, policy

-Heather Paffe oversees the oceans program’s regional work around the United States, Latin America, the Caribbean and Europe.
+Heather Paffe serves as an Associate Vice President for EDF’s Oceans program, which works toward sustainable fisheries management around the world, including in the United States, Latin America, the Caribbean, Europe and Southeast Asia.
 Her team focuses on market-based solutions to improve fishery management, in order to rebuild struggling fish populations and restore healthy, productive fisheries and ecosystems.
-Heather has specific expertise in management, strategic planning, legislation, politics and policy.
+Heather has specific expertise in management, strategic planning, legislation, politics and public policy.

-Along with her duties at EDF, Heather currently serves on the Governing Board for the California Fisheries Fund, a nonprofit revolving loan fund that helps fishermen in sustainable fisheries on the West Coast.
+Heather also serves on the Governing Board of the California Fisheries Fund, a nonprofit revolving loan fund that helps fishermen in sustainable fisheries on the West Coast.

 She has also served as a political and policy consultant for a variety of organizations, including the Union of Concerned Scientists, Texas Health and Human Services Commission, and United Ways of Texas.